 What happens when there’s no more electricity?
 Food and essential medicines can no longer be cooled, life-supporting appliances in hospitals fail, the lights go out and the streets sink into chaos.
-A scenario that seems unimaginable.
-But the danger exists.
-Cyber-criminals are increasingly targeting vulnerable facilities that form the basis for the common good – critical infrastructures.
+It’s a scenario that seems unimaginable, but the danger exists.
+Cybercriminals are increasingly targeting vulnerable facilities that form the basis for the common good – critical infrastructure.

-The president of the german Federal Office for Information Security Arne Schönbohm also sees operators of national water and power plants or, for example, the pharmaceutical industry increasing in the focus of professionalized cyber-attacks.
+The president of the german Federal Office for Information Security, Arne Schönbohm, also sees operators of national water and power plants, or for example, the pharmaceutical industry increasingly becoming the focus of professional cyberattacks.
 Why?
 Manipulation of operating procedures in these economic sectors could put the population at risk.
 Protective measures for internal IT should have a high priority.

-In the following, we will take a look at the critical infrastructures and give an outlook on the enormous consequences of a cyber-attack on these sensitive organizations.
+Let’s take a look at the critical infrastructure that’s vulnerable and the enormous consequences of a cyberattack on these sensitive organizations.

 A critical matter

-Critical infrastructures include organizations or institutions that play an important role for the state community.
+Critical infrastructure includes organizations or institutions that play an important role for the state community.
 They provide services or products that consumers and businesses depend on.
 These include facilities in energy sectors, IT and telecommunications, health, water, nutrition, transport, finance and insurance, government and administration, as well as media and culture.

-Critical infrastructures are considered particularly sensitive regarding their IT infrastructure, which is why the government wants to protect them especially with the IT security law that came into force in July 2015.
+Critical infrastructure is considered especially sensitive when it comes to their IT infrastructure, which is why the government wants to protect them in particular with the IT security law that came into force in July 2015.
 Operators must report faults in their IT systems and allow them to be checked regularly.
-The aforementioned sensitivity of the systems resulted from the fact that most of them were developed in the distant past.
+The aforementioned sensitivity of the systems results from the fact that most of them were developed in the distant past.
 IT security aspects were not considered from the outset, but physical security aspects, such as the construction of highly complex fencing systems and the provision of security personnel, were initially pursued.

 Another reason for this was the separation of IT systems from Internet access.
-However, digitization has not simply passed by.
-It has led to considerable changes in recent years.
-For example in modern industrial companies many machines, devices, and employees are now connected to the Internet.
-There are many advantages that arise within the networking, but there are also disadvantages that are significant: Critical infrastructures are thus even more vulnerable to cyber attacks.
+However, digitization has led to considerable changes in recent years.
+For example, in modern industrial companies, many machines, devices and employees are now connected to the Internet.
+There are many advantages that arise from such networking, but there are also disadvantages that are significant: Critical infrastructure is thus even more vulnerable to cyberattacks.

 Past events are worrying.
-But a good sign is the increasing awareness of IT security within critical infrastructures.
-For example disaster control has praised the growing IT security.
+But the increasing awareness of IT security within critical infrastructures is a good sign.
+For example, disaster control has praised improvements in IT security.

-The worst case: cyber attack on operators of critical infrastructur
+The worst case: cyber attack on operators of critical infrastructure

-However, this does not mean that the topic is off the table for a long time, but rather that it is intended to sensitize people to the further establishment of security measures.
-What if this was the case?
-We are starting from the worst case scenario: A cyber attack turns the power off in Germany.
-According to Schönbohm, the network and energy supply is an attractive target for paralysing an entire country.
-According to this, extensive supply bottlenecks would arise in the event of a longer and larger power outage.
+However, this does not mean that the topic should be off the table for long, but rather that it should sensitize people to the need for the further establishment of security measures.
+Let’s consider a worst-case scenario: A cyberattack turns the power off in Germany.
+According to Schönbohm, the network and energy supply is an attractive target for paralyzing an entire country.
+In this case, extensive supply bottlenecks would arise as a result of a longer and larger power outage.
 This also raises concerns in the field of disaster control.
-Let us take a closer look at a possible attack scenario
+Let us take a closer look at a possible attack scenario.

-An attack of a ransomware expires in the following steps:
+An attack of a ransomware unfolds with the following steps: